DaeLeonFlucas/osticket-prereqs/README.md

 <img src="https://imgur.com/h83r69D.png" height="35%" width="35%" alt="Resources"/>
 </p>
 <p>
 Once all the correct checkboxes have been selected, click ok to apply the changes.
-To confirm the changes have been properly applied, open the web browser and type '127.0.0.1' into the search bar and it should present the 'Internet Information Services' page displayed below.
+To check if the changes were applied correctly, launch a web browser and input '127.0.0.1' into the search bar, which should display the 'Internet Information Services' page below.
 </p>
 <p>
 <img src="https://imgur.com/XFqN4S9.png" height="70%" width="70%" alt="Resources"/>